-Since 2010, we have supported a long-standing strategic transformation project for the Lebanese Armed Forces (LAF).
-This is sponsored by a range of donors, most notably the UK Government but also the US, Canada, Germany, and the Netherlands.
+Since 2010, our team has supported a long-standing strategic transformation project for the Lebanese Armed Forces (LAF).
+In that time a range of donors have provided support, most notably the UK but also the US, Canada, Germany, and the Netherlands.

 Through support to the LAF, this project has re-established the authority of the Lebanese state along the Lebanon-Syria land border, mitigated negative spillover from the Syrian conflict, and strengthened the LAF’s internal security capacity.

-We have achieved this result through long-term strategic engagement and embedding expert trainer mentors within the LAF who have trained more than 13,500 LAF soldiers in urban and rural operations.
-We also have worked closely with the LAF on a variety of policy innovations, such as the establishment of all-female units who have been able to enhance community interaction.
-Our programme work also has included the construction of more than 70 specially designed border infrastructure posts that have had a significant strategic impact in protecting Lebanon.
+The project has achieved this result through long-term strategic engagement and embedding expert trainer mentors within the LAF who have trained more than 18,000 LAF soldiers in urban and rural operations.
+Our team also has worked closely with the LAF on a variety of policy innovations, such as the establishment of all-female units who have been able to enhance community interaction.
+The programme work also has included the construction of more than 70 specially designed border infrastructure posts that have had a significant strategic impact in protecting Lebanon.

-From 2016 through 2018, we provided support to a UK-funded programme in Jordan through which we trained and equipped more than 1,200 security force members, educated 200 combat medics, constructed field hospitals, and trained 30 counter-IED specialists.
-Through our project work we helped the Jordanian government reduce human trafficking, drug smuggling, and terrorist activity.
+From 2016 through 2018, members of our team provided support to a UK-funded programme in Jordan through which more than 1,200 security force members were trained and equipped.
+Team members further educated 200 combat medics, constructed field hospitals, and trained 30 counter-IED specialists.
+Through our project work our team helped the Jordanian government reduce human trafficking, drug smuggling, and terrorist activity.

-We advise a European Commission-funded counterterrorism (CT) capacity building project in the Middle East and North Africa.
+Our team members have advised a European Commission-funded counterterrorism (CT) capacity building project in the Middle East and North Africa.
 This included creating a comprehensive baseline study on the terrorist threat in the region and the CT capacity of ten MENA countries.
-In order to do this, we developed bespoke CT capacity ‘metrics’ that assessed the overall strategic CT context; the capacity of the countries’ judiciaries, intelligence apparatuses, and law enforcement in the CT field; and the extent of coordination between them.
+In order to do this, our specialists developed bespoke CT capacity ‘metrics’ that assessed the overall strategic CT context; the capacity of the countries’ judiciaries, intelligence apparatuses, and law enforcement in the CT field; and the extent of coordination between them.

-Additionally, we developed the project’s logical framework matrix; a Monitoring, Evaluation, and Learning (MEL) strategy; a risk matrix; and a menu of activities the project could implement in the future.
+Additionally, our team members developed the project’s logical framework matrix; a Monitoring, Evaluation, and Learning (MEL) strategy; a risk matrix; and a menu of activities the project could implement in the future.
 This helped the project team gain a strategic overview of their activities and enabled them to measure their impact in CT capacity building and design relevant future activities.

-We are working with the British Peace Support Team in Uganda to deliver training for staff officers in operationally focused military units and formations.
-This includes staff mentor and staff officer training, as well as a 'train the trainer' programme.
-The training combines classroom learning with practical guidance and advice so that the recipients are able to carry out their operational roles.
+Our team members have worked with the British Peace Support Team in Uganda to deliver training for staff officers in operationally focused military units and formations.
+This included staff mentor and staff officer training, as well as a 'train the trainer' programme.
+The training combined classroom learning with practical guidance and advice so that the recipients are able to carry out their operational roles.